rao-dhruv/OPT-Clock-Tracker/README.md

-A web extension for Chrome browser that helps F1 students track their OPT Cycle to stay updated.
+🚀 **F-1 OPT Tracker Extension** 🚀

+Are you an F-1 student navigating the complexities of Optional Practical Training (OPT)? 🧑‍🎓🌟 Look no further!
+This Chrome extension is designed to help you stay on top of your OPT cycle with ease and style.

+**Overview:**

-Overview: I have created this Chrome extension to assist F-1 students with Optional Practical Training (OPT) by providing a visual countdown to their 90-day OPT end date.
-The extension also offers a dark mode option for user preference.
+I’ve developed this Chrome extension to assist F-1 students like you by providing a visual countdown to your 90-day OPT end date.
+Plus, it comes with a dark mode option for those late-night study sessions or simply for your comfort. 🌙

-Features
+**Features**

-Tracks the number of days remaining in the OPT period.
+📅 Track Your OPT Period: Keep an eye on the number of days remaining.

-Displays start, current, and end dates in a clear format.
+🗓️ Clear Date Display: View your OPT start, current, and end dates in a straightforward format.
-Provides visual cues (color-coded containers) to indicate time urgency.
-Offers a dark mode option for user comfort.
-Installation

-Download the extension's code.
-Load the unpacked extension in Chrome's extensions settings.
-Usage:

-Upon initial use, the extension will prompt you to enter your OPT start date.
+🚦 Visual Cues: Color-coded containers show how urgent your remaining time is.

+🌑 Dark Mode: Switch to dark mode to reduce eye strain and enhance comfort.

+**Installation**

+1. Download the Extension Code: Get the latest version from the repository.
+2. Load Unpacked Extension: Go to Chrome's extensions settings and load the unpacked extension.

+**Usage**

+🆕 Initial Setup: Enter your OPT start date when prompted.

-Once the start date is entered, the extension will calculate and display the remaining days, start date, current date, and end date.
+📊 Track Your Progress: The extension will display the remaining days, start date, current date, and end date.

-To modify the start date, click the "Modify Approval Date" button.
+🔄 Modify Dates: Click the "Modify Approval Date" button to update your start date if needed.

-To toggle between light and dark mode, click the icon in the top right corner.
+🌗 Toggle Modes: Switch between light and dark mode by clicking the icon in the top right corner.

+**Technical Details**
-Technical Details: The extension is built using HTML, CSS, and JavaScript.
-It stores the OPT start date and end date in Chrome's local storage.
+Built using HTML, CSS, and JavaScript, this extension stores your OPT start and end dates securely in Chrome's local storage.

-Please feel free to fork the repository and submit pull requests.
-By using this extension, you acknowledge that you are solely responsible for managing your OPT timeline and meeting all relevant requirements.
+Feel free to fork the repository and submit pull requests!
+By using this extension, you agree that you’re responsible for managing your OPT timeline and adhering to all requirements.

-Enjoy and All the best!
+Enjoy and all the best with your OPT journey! 🌟